converged-computing/performance-study/experiments/google/compute-engine/gpu/size4/README.md

 # We should do H H - better values across the board
 ./flux-run-combinations.sh 4 $app

+# This is the error when we use pmix, and not the build on the host
-# D D and H H errors (bad results but we ran anyway):
+# D D and H H errors (bad results)
 # The call to cuMemHostRegister(0x78407fe00008, 134217728, 0) failed.
 #  Host:  flux-004
 #  cuMemHostRegister return value:  1
 #  Registration cache:  smcuda

 # Note that osu_latency had worse values with D D. H H seems better across the board.
-cho "Running iteration $i"

-# -d cuda H H/D D slowest and has errors for allreduce

-# These were run separately
+# These were run on the host separately
 export app=osu-allreduce
 export output=results/$app
 mkdir -p $output

-# I dropped down to 2 since one entire run took ~10 minutes
+# fastest with H H and just tcp
-# confirmed using all 8 gpu, but just a little, mostly memory (~312MiB)
+# this does use all 8 GPU, but not a ton.
+No errors.
+# It hangs at the end (and we cut it)
-for i in $(seq 2 2); do
+for i in $(seq 1 5); do

-# original command for 4, 2m 36 seconds
-time flux run -opmi=pmix -N 4 -n 32 -g 1 -o cpu-affinity=per-task -o gpu-affinity=per-task \
-  --setattr=user.study_id=$app-4-DD-iter-$i \
-  singularity exec --nv --bind /usr/local/cuda /opt/containers/metric-osu-gpu_google-gpu.sif  \
-  /opt/osu-benchmark/build.openmpi/mpi/collective/osu_allreduce -d cuda D D

-# 2m 41 seconds
-time flux run -opmi=pmix -N 4 -n 32 -g 1 --setattr=user.study_id=$app-4-HH-iter-$i  -o cpu-affinity=per-task -o gpu-affinity=per-task \
-  singularity exec --nv --bind /usr/local/cuda /opt/containers/metric-osu-gpu_google-gpu.sif  \
-  /opt/osu-benchmark/build.openmpi/mpi/collective/osu_allreduce -d cuda H H

-# 2m 19 seconds
-time flux run -opmi=pmix -N 4 -n 32 -g 1 --setattr=user.study_id=$app-4-iter-$i -o cpu-affinity=per-task -o gpu-affinity=per-task \
+   time flux run --env OMPI_COMM_WORLD_LOCAL_RANK=0 --env OMPI_MCA_pml=ucx --env OMPI_MCA_btl=tcp -N 4 -n 32 -g 1 --setattr=user.study_id=$app-4-iter-$i -o cpu-affinity=per-task -o gpu-affinity=per-task /opt/osu-benchmark/build.openmpi/mpi/collective/osu_allreduce -d cuda H H
-  singularity exec --nv --bind /usr/local/cuda /opt/containers/metric-osu-gpu_google-gpu.sif  \
-  /opt/osu-benchmark/build.openmpi/mpi/collective/osu_allreduce
 done

 # When they are done: